-5 New Principles Insurance Providers Must Learn for the Present Age
+5 New Principles Insurance Providers Must Learn

 Today, virtually all insurance companies use some kind of digital platform for hosting and accessing data.
 However, continuous market and tech developments and the emergence of new challenges mean that these platforms need to be updated regularly.
 System upgrades involve more than just investment in new technologies, however.
 These also require the understanding of new concepts that affect the insurance business today by the insurance providers.
 Insurance companies interested in updating their systems should check that their chosen digital insurance platform accounts for the new principles and concepts below.